-Director George Miller has been trying to make this movie for twenty years.
+Director George Miller has been trying to make this for twenty years.
 It shows.
-You can see the decades of thought enriching each action sequence, each of which is different than the last despite using the same three elements throughout: a desert, some cars, and a handful of maniacs.
-I always cherish a movie that shows me something I haven’t seen before.
-Fury Road does this not once, but several times over.
+You can clearly see the decades of thought enriching every minute of screentime.
+Each scene is significantly different than the last, despite using the same three elements throughout: a desert, vehicles, and a huge cast of sickly-looking psychopaths.
+I always cherish a movie that shows me one thing I’ve never seen before.
+Fury Road does something new roughly every five to ten minutes.
+I haven’t been this wowed by a mainstream movie since the bridge sequence in True Lies over twenty years ago.

 I saw this last week, and I think your review is spot on, and I completely agree with the use of the word 'maniacal'.
 Personally I would have liked to have seen more dialogue, but do you think that would have defeated the point of the film?
 I'd be interested to hear your views!